Overcoming the Hurdles of Payments in the Affordable Housing Industry

 Happy residents and eliminating the front office headaches

-Caree West, Director of Software Solutions at Columbia Residential, said in a recent webcast that switching to an electronic money order payment solution has been well received by residents at the company’s residential properties.
+Caree West, Director of Software Solutions at Columbia Residential, said in a testimonial that switching to an electronic money order payment solution has been well received by residents at the company’s residential properties.

 “The eMoney order, has been great for us because our residents want to go to a local payments place to pay their rent,” she said.
 “They have actually told us they like to be able to go to different locations and pay their rent and utilities.”